blakeandrewwood/generator-framework/README.md

 Each component you make will be encapsulated in it's own folder located in `src/components/` which contains a `html`, `css`, and `js` file.

+Add new packages from bower to use with your components

+	$ bower install jquery --save

+Automatically add bower packages to your index.html

+	$ gulp bower

 Start the webpack server: